 Address: Linsay Rd, Bovington Camp, Wareham BH20 6JG, UK

+The museum has an extensive collection of tanks and armored vehicles from all over the world.
 There are almost 300 vehicles on display from 26 nations, making it the world’s third-biggest collection.
-The Tank Museum is a great place to learn about the history of tanks and other armored vehicles.
-The museum has an extensive collection of tanks and armored vehicles from all over the world.
+This is a great place to learn about the history of tanks and other armored vehicles.

-The museum also has a variety of interactive exhibits, making it a great place for both adults and children to learn about the history of tanks and armored vehicles.
+The museum also has a variety of interactive exhibits, making it an excellent place for adults and children to learn about the history of tanks and armored vehicles.
 The Tank Museum is a must-see for anyone interested in learning about the history of tanks and other armored vehicles.

 See Related: Tower of London Tour: History, Tickets & What to See